Delegated Classification: Experimental details

-Averaging over all implementable actions, we obtain the results in \Cref{table:empirical_robustness}.
-From the table, we can observe that min-budget contracts assume a threshold form in more than 80\% of cases for all learners, indicating that our assumed form of simple contracts is indeed present in a significant proportion of cases.
-While this fraction is significantly lower than $100\%$, the associated excess cost is relatively low (less than 1\% for most algorithms).
-This indicates that threshold contracts may provide good approximation to the optimal min-budget contracts, even when min-budget contracts do not assume a threshold form.
-We leave the theoretical exploration of these interesting phenomena to future work.
+Averaging over all implementable actions, we obtain the results in \Cref{table:empirical_prevalence}.
+The results show that threshold contracts are relatively common in this dataset (more than 85\%), and that excess cost of simple contracts is relatively low (around 1\%), indicating that threshold contracts may provide good approximation to the optimal min-budget contracts in some cases.
+All simple optimal contracts in our dataset had a threshold functional form, and some simple optimal contracts were not recovered by \AlgNameShort{}, indicating that a tighter characterization of simple contracts may be possible.

+\Cref{fig:qualitative_prevalence_analysis} provides qualitative interpretation of the analysis for a selected subset of learners.
+While the survival functions are not perfectly concave (and thus don't satisfy \ConcavityAssumption{}), the \AlgNameShort{} algorithm successfully terminates in three cases (MLP, Logistic, KNN).
+The binding action is $a_{N-1}$ for two of the classifiers (MLP, KNN), similar to the condition implied by \Cref{thm:sufficiency}.
+Note that \AlgNameShort{} also terminated successfully on Logistic Regression data, despite the learning curve having a distinctive non-concave shape.
+In the case of GBDT, the survival function is not concave, and the optimal contract does not assume a threshold form.